ncontiero/dkcutter-django/template/{{dkcutter.projectSlug}}/README.md

 In development, it is often nice to be able to see emails that are being sent from your application.
 For that reason local SMTP server [Mailpit](https://github.com/axllent/mailpit/) with a web interface is available as docker container.

 Container mailpit will start automatically when you will run all docker containers.
-Please check [cookiecutter-django Docker documentation](https://github.com/dkshs/dkcutter-django/blob/main/docs/deployment-with-docker.md) for more details how to start all containers.
+Please check [dkcutter-django Docker documentation](https://github.com/dkshs/dkcutter-django/blob/main/docs/deployment-with-docker.md) for more details how to start all containers.

 With Mailpit running, to view messages that are sent by your application, open your browser and go to `http://127.0.0.1:8025`